 There are many risk factors for dry eyes.
 Medications, age, sex, occupation, systemic diseases, contact lens use, and post Lasik or refractive surgery are frequent causes.
 Even more common is poor blinking.
 All day long we stare at our phones or tablets or computer screens and we blink less frequently.
 This clearly affects a lot of us and is another risk factor for developing dry eyes.
 Even the secretion of excess tears can be because of dry eyes, as your body created a compensatory response for insufficient tear production.

 Diagnosing and treating dry eyes is important because the condition affects our daily lives.
-Blurred vision and tearing are common problems.
-This can affect your ability to do your work, to read your medication bottles, or can even be embarressing because you have to wipe your eyes all the time.
+If not properly tended to, dry eyes can cause blurred vision and tearing.
+This can affect your ability to do your work, to read your medication bottles, or can even be embarrassing because you have to wipe your eyes all the time.
 Now, we have the ability to precisely diagnose the condition using new and old technology.